 d.
 Completed leave donation forms will be sent to Human Resource Services for review and processing.

-Application and Donation forms are available through the Human Resource Services website at https://sites.ewu.edu/hr/forms/
+Application and Donation forms are available through the Human Resources website at https://inside.ewu.edu/hr/forms/.